 Liabilities not covered by budgetary resources are liabilities that are not funded by any current appropriation or other funding source.
-These liabilities consist of accrued annual leave, actuarial Federal Employees' Compensation Act (FECA), and the amounts due to Treasury for collection and accounts receivable of civil penalties and Freedom of Information Act (FOIA) request fees.
+These liabilities consist of accrued annual leave and actuarial FECA, and the amounts due to Treasury for collection and accounts receivable of civil penalties and FOIA request fees.
+Liabilities not covered by budgetary resources on the Balance Sheet are equivalent to amounts reported as components requiring or generating resources on the Reconciliation of Net Cost to Budget.